-- 108. These direct physical losses to Plaintiff's insured premises include without limitation the direct physical loss of the ability to use Plaintiff's premises for their primary functions. - 109.
-Plaintiff also has incurred substantial costs in an attempt to mitigate the suspension of its business operations, including without limitation expenses incurred for reconfiguration, to the extent possible.
-Plaintiff would not have incurred those costs but for either direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19. - 110.
-Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Business Income coverage. - 111.
-As part of the protection from "all risk," the All Risk Policy contains "Business Income" and "Extra Expense" coverage where operations are suspended because of direct physical loss of or direct physical damage caused by a covered loss.
-The amount payable as indemnity thereunder includes payroll. - 112.
-The Business Income coverages include Extra Expense to minimize the suspension of business and to continue operations, or to repair or replace property in order to reduce the amount of loss that would have been payable under this Policy. - 113.
-Coverage under the policy also extend to business income loss for off-premises operations. - 114.
+Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Business Income coverage.

+- 108. As part of the protection from "all risk," the All Risk Policy contains "Business Income" and "Extra Expense" coverage where operations are suspended because of direct physical loss of physical damage caused by a covered loss.
+The amount payable as indemnity thereunder includes payroll. - 109.
+The Business Income coverages include Extra Expense to minimize the suspension of business and to continue operations, or to repair or replace property in order to reduce the amount of loss that would have been payable under this Policy.

+- 110. Coverage under the policy also extend to business income loss for off-premises operations. - 111.
 The onset of COVID-19, the ensuing closure orders, direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19, and the effects of all of these (including restoration efforts to rid the premises of COVID-19) on Plaintiff's businesses triggered the All Risk Policy's Business Income coverage.
 Plaintiff paid substantial premium in anticipation of those coverages being provided.

-- 115. Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Civil Authority coverage. - 116.
-The All Risk Policy affords a Business Income Coverage where the premises is specifically prohibited by order of a civil authority as the direct result of a Covered Loss. - 117.
-Plaintiff has sustained actual loss because state and local authorities governing the locales in which Plaintiff's insured business premises are situated, have issued orders that impair, limit, restrict, or prohibit partial or total access to insured properties. - 118.
-These civil orders limiting, restricting, prohibiting, or impairing access to Plaintiff's insured business premises have all been issued as a direct result of, among other things, direct physical loss of or damage to property (or both) caused by the SARS-CoV-2 and COVID-19, including but not limited to physical damage either at insured locations or within five statute miles thereof.
-This direct physical damage is caused by the physical presence of, and structural damage caused by, SARS-CoV-2 and COVID-19 on furniture, doors, floors, bathroom facilities, and supplies; and in the air within the premises, including guest rooms, offices, restrooms, and HVAC systems at the insured premises.
-Such direct physical loss of or damage to property (or both) is of the type insured by the All Risk Policy generally as well as by the Civil Authority coverage provisions specifically. - 119.
-Numerous outbreaks of COVID-19 in the vicinities of Plaintiff's business have led to numerous discrete direct physical loss of or damage to property (or both) at or within five statute miles of the insured locations, and those losses or damages have in turn led to numerous discrete civil orders limiting, restricting, impairing or prohibiting access to insured locations.
-Certain civil orders that purport to prevent against future proliferation of SARS-CoV-2 and future transmission of COVID-19 are the direct result of direct physical loss of or damage to property (or both) of the type insured.
+Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Civil Authority coverage.

+- 112. The All Risk Policy affords a Business Income Coverage where the premises is specifically prohibited by order of a civil authority as the direct result of a Covered Loss. - 113.
+Plaintiff has sustained actual loss because state and local authorities governing the locales in which Plaintiff's insured business premises are situated, have issued orders that impair, limit, restrict, or prohibit partial or total access to insured properties. - Plaintiff's insured business premises have all been issued as a direct result of, among other things, direct physical loss of or damage to property (or both) caused by the SARS-CoV-2 and COVID-19, including but not limited to physical damage either at insured locations or within five statute miles thereof.
+This direct physical damage is caused by the physical presence of, and structural damage caused by, SARS-CoV-2 and COVID-19 on furniture, doors, floors, bathroom facilities, and business supplies; and in the air within the premises, including offices, restrooms, and HVAC systems at the insured premises.
+Such direct physical loss of or damage to property (or both) is of the type insured by the All Risk Policy generally as well as by the Civil Authority coverage provisions specifically.

+115. Numerous outbreaks of COVID-19 in the vicinities of Plaintiff's business have led to numerous discrete direct physical loss of or damage to property (or both) at or within five statute miles of the insured locations, and those losses or damages have in turn led to numerous discrete civil or military orders limiting, restricting, impairing or prohibiting access to insured locations.
+Certain civil or military orders that purport to prevent against future proliferation of SARS-CoV-2 and future transmission of COVID-19 are the direct result of direct physical loss of or damage to property (or both) of the type insured.
 Such direct physical loss of or damage to property (or both) is of the type insured by the All Risk Policy generally as well as by the Civil Authority coverage provisions specifically.